Review of Frontier Gothic

 New and Old Frontiers

-The book succeeds for the most part and admirably so given the chronological breadth the authors and editors span in a slim volume.
-They show the frequency and development of their topic and even make an argument that Flannery O’Conner’s Southern Gothic represents a type of frontier literature.
+The book succeeds for the most part and admirably so given the chronological breadth the authors and editors span in a slim volume; any overview of American Literature is bound to run into problems, even when self-limited by a particular theme.
+The authors show the frequency and development of their topic and even make an argument that Flannery O’Conner’s Southern Gothic represents a type of frontier literature.

 Obscure Authors and Other Missteps